core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200386.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDownstream

+`func (o *InlineResponse200386) GetDownstream() OrganizationsOrganizationIdWirelessDevicesPacketLossByClientDownstream`

+GetDownstream returns the Downstream field if non-nil, zero value otherwise.

+### GetDownstreamOk

+`func (o *InlineResponse200386) GetDownstreamOk() (*OrganizationsOrganizationIdWirelessDevicesPacketLossByClientDownstream, bool)`

+GetDownstreamOk returns a tuple with the Downstream field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDownstream

+`func (o *InlineResponse200386) SetDownstream(v OrganizationsOrganizationIdWirelessDevicesPacketLossByClientDownstream)`

+SetDownstream sets Downstream field to given value.

+### HasDownstream

+`func (o *InlineResponse200386) HasDownstream() bool`

+HasDownstream returns a boolean if a field has been set.

+### GetUpstream

+`func (o *InlineResponse200386) GetUpstream() OrganizationsOrganizationIdWirelessDevicesPacketLossByClientUpstream`

+GetUpstream returns the Upstream field if non-nil, zero value otherwise.

+### GetUpstreamOk

+`func (o *InlineResponse200386) GetUpstreamOk() (*OrganizationsOrganizationIdWirelessDevicesPacketLossByClientUpstream, bool)`

+GetUpstreamOk returns a tuple with the Upstream field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpstream

+`func (o *InlineResponse200386) SetUpstream(v OrganizationsOrganizationIdWirelessDevicesPacketLossByClientUpstream)`

+SetUpstream sets Upstream field to given value.

+### HasUpstream

+`func (o *InlineResponse200386) HasUpstream() bool`

+HasUpstream returns a boolean if a field has been set.

+### GetNetwork

+`func (o *InlineResponse200386) GetNetwork() OrganizationsOrganizationIdWirelessDevicesPacketLossByClientNetwork`

+GetNetwork returns the Network field if non-nil, zero value otherwise.

+### GetNetworkOk

+`func (o *InlineResponse200386) GetNetworkOk() (*OrganizationsOrganizationIdWirelessDevicesPacketLossByClientNetwork, bool)`

+GetNetworkOk returns a tuple with the Network field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetwork

+`func (o *InlineResponse200386) SetNetwork(v OrganizationsOrganizationIdWirelessDevicesPacketLossByClientNetwork)`

+SetNetwork sets Network field to given value.

+### HasNetwork

+`func (o *InlineResponse200386) HasNetwork() bool`

+HasNetwork returns a boolean if a field has been set.

-### GetEstimatedCompletedAt
+### GetDevice

-`func (o *InlineResponse200386) GetEstimatedCompletedAt() string`
+`func (o *InlineResponse200386) GetDevice() OrganizationsOrganizationIdWirelessDevicesPacketLossByDeviceDevice`

-GetEstimatedCompletedAt returns the EstimatedCompletedAt field if non-nil, zero value otherwise.
+GetDevice returns the Device field if non-nil, zero value otherwise.

-### GetEstimatedCompletedAtOk
+### GetDeviceOk

-`func (o *InlineResponse200386) GetEstimatedCompletedAtOk() (*string, bool)`
+`func (o *InlineResponse200386) GetDeviceOk() (*OrganizationsOrganizationIdWirelessDevicesPacketLossByDeviceDevice, bool)`

-GetEstimatedCompletedAtOk returns a tuple with the EstimatedCompletedAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDeviceOk returns a tuple with the Device field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEstimatedCompletedAt
+### SetDevice

-`func (o *InlineResponse200386) SetEstimatedCompletedAt(v string)`
+`func (o *InlineResponse200386) SetDevice(v OrganizationsOrganizationIdWirelessDevicesPacketLossByDeviceDevice)`

-SetEstimatedCompletedAt sets EstimatedCompletedAt field to given value.
+SetDevice sets Device field to given value.

-### HasEstimatedCompletedAt
+### HasDevice

-`func (o *InlineResponse200386) HasEstimatedCompletedAt() bool`
+`func (o *InlineResponse200386) HasDevice() bool`

-HasEstimatedCompletedAt returns a boolean if a field has been set.
+HasDevice returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)